Justin-Niggemeier/Setups/README.md

 - `<leader>ca` : Code Action, if available, will thell you some automatic fixes for an shown error
 - `<leader>di` : disable error messages
 - `<leader>de` : enable error messages

-I think the autocomplete keys are intuitive, but if you don't think so, let me know and I can change them
+I think the autocomplete keys are intuitive,but if you don't think so, let me know and I can change them